 Demo Humvee burns 70 percent less fuel

-The FEB Bravo will be a hybrid-electric drive vehicle.
+A second vehicle, the FED Bravo demonstrator, is scheduled to be completed by late November or early December, Kramer said.The FEB Bravo will be a hybrid-electric drive vehicle.
 It should undergo shakedown testing in Michigan before Christmas, Kramer said, and head to Aberdeen Proving Ground for testing in early spring.